retooth2/xenharmlib/doc/ed_tunings.rst

 ==================================

-Equal division tunings divide an equivalency interval into a finite number of steps with each pitch having the same interval ratio to its successor.
+Equal division tunings divide an equivalency interval into a finite number of steps, with each pitch having the same interval ratio to its successor.
 The most well-known equal division tuning is 12-EDO, the standard contemporary Western system that divides an octave into 12 equal steps.

-In general equal division tunings can be created by defining the number of divisions and the equivalency interval in the constructor of the :class:`~xenharmlib.core.tunings.EDTuning` class:
+In general, equal division tunings can be created by defining the number of divisions and the equivalency interval in the constructor of the :class:`~xenharmlib.core.tunings.EDTuning` class: